Portland-Bit-Devs/Portland.BitDevs/meetings/25_03_25/README.md

 ### Requests

-- A guest speaker for March.
-25 2025
+- A guest speaker for Apr.
+22 2025
 - Artist / Graphic designer to help with branding and web applications.
 [1.5 years in]
 - Continue to improve the Portland BitDevs web experience.

 ### Guess the Nonce

-- 1x The Fiat Standard
-- 1x PDX Bitdevs Waterbottle
+- 1x Top Secret Until Revealed

 ### Schedule